-The payment pause and interest waiver has been extended a total of six times, twice during the Trump Administration and four times during the Biden Administration.
-The most recent extension will expire on August 31, 2022.
+The payment pause and interest waiver has been extended a total of eight times, twice during the Trump Administration and six times during the Biden Administration.
+The most recent extension will expire in 2023.

 What Is the Fresh Start Program?